feedhenry-sample-apps/welcome-project-cloud/Grunt-ReadMe.md

 Note that 'grunt serve' supports live reload, i.e. it will monitor for any changes in your node.js application and automatically restart the server

+## grunt debug

+Run ```grunt debug``` to debug this App locally.
+This task uses [Node Inspector](https://github.com/node-inspector/node-inspector) to debug your application, and will open the Debugger at 'application.js' in Google Chrome.
+See the documentation for [Node Inspector](https://github.com/node-inspector/node-inspector) for more information on how to use Node Inspector.

 ## grunt test

 This App uses the [Turbo](https://github.com/feedhenry/turbo) test runner.
 There is a sample unit test provided in test/unit/test-main.js.
 We also encourage the use of [Proxyquire](https://github.com/thlorenz/proxyquire) for mocking dependencies.